 You can see why learning how to improve and protect your melatonin production is important to your overall state of well-being.
 But, what happens when we don’t take the necessary steps to ready ourselves for bed, and instead stay up long into the night, only to wake tired, groggy, and moody?
-Without further adieu, here are 10 negative side effects of sleep deprivation you need to know.

 When we sleep, our body repairs itself and relaxes muscle tension caused by stress.
 When we slack on our sleep, this stress builds up, and essentially doubles the stress tension for the next day (making it more difficult to cope).
 The mind body connection is strong, and stress on the body, if not repaired through proper sleep, will lead to stressful thoughts and manifest as anxiety.

 Anxiety is also caused by chronic adrenaline release, something that is also linked with those who get little sleep each night.

 Research presented at the annual Society for Neuroscience meeting in San Diego revealed that missing just one night of sleep results in a pattern of brain activity that looks just like anxiety.